guigolab/FA-nf/README.md

 The pipeline uses a set of well characterised software to assign functional information to the proteins of interests, i.e. domains, GO terms annotation, putative name and some other features.

-The software used in this pipeline is free software for academic users.
+The software used in this pipeline is mostly free software for academic users.
 For the software from the Center for Biological Sequence (CBS), i.e. signalP, a suitable license agreement should be obtained.
+More details about how to use this software in the *Associated containers* section at the end of this page.

 ## Installation
 The pipeline is build on Nextflow as a woking engine, so it need to be installed first